-Teaching Music magazine offers music educators a forum for the exchange of practical ideas that will help them become more effective teachers.
-Written in an easy-to-read, conversational style, the magazine includes timely information to interest, inform, and inspire music teachers and those who support their work.
-Most of Teaching Music is written by professional writers based on input from members.
-Only two feature-length articles per issue are chosen from manuscripts submitted to TM by current NAfME members.
-As a result, we have a backlog of articles awaiting publication (currently 2 years).
-We welcome manuscripts that describe effective and innovative instructional strategies or thoughtful solutions to problems faced by music educators at all levels, from PreK through college.
-Authors should review the NAfME Strategic Plan to include information in their manuscript on one or more of the Plan’s four directions: Advocacy, Leading the Profession, Research, and Capacity Building.
-Of particular interest are articles relating to the following:
+Teaching Music magazine is one of NAfME’s benefits to members.
+Mailed quarterly, it is written in an easy-to-read, conversational style.
+It includes timely information to interest, inform, and inspire music teachers and those who support their work.
+Most of Teaching Music is written by profession writers based on input from members.
+We welcome short submissions that describe effective and innovative instructional strategies or thoughtful solutions to problems faced by music educators at all levels, from PreK through college.
+Authors should review the NAfME Strategic Plan (htt5ps://nafme.org/wp-content/files/2014/06/Strategic-Plan_revised-2016.pdf) to include information in their manuscript on one or more of the Plan’s four directions: Advocacy, Leading the Profession, Research, and Capacity Building.
+Of particular interest are submissions relating to the following:

 - An advocacy idea that worked for you−how you implemented it and what the results were